Articles

 • Can become unstructured without strong content governance

-• Does not provide role-based learning assignments or completion tracking
+• Does not provide role-based training assignments or completion tracking

 How does Trainual compare to Confluence?